-- Minimally, the internship requires the equivalent of 300 hours of full- time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value. - Before beginning the internship, students must complete the online "Career Services Internship Reporting Form" for approval: https://www.heinz.cmu.edu/current-students/career- services/start-your-search-now - The internship will be verified with the students' supervisors and then approved.
+- Minimally, the internship requires the equivalent of 300 hours of full- time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.
+The internship must be completed as an active student in the summer between the 1st and 2nd year of the program. - Before beginning the internship, students must complete the online "Career Services Internship Reporting Form" for approval. - The internship will be verified with the students' supervisors and then approved.
 Students must notify their Career Advisor of any significant changes in their internships, such as length, location, hours of work, etc. - Once the internship has been approved, students will be registered for the zero-unit internship course.
-Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/F grade.
-If a student plans to exempt the internship, they will need to complete the Petition for Course Exemption. - At the end of your internship your Career Services Advisor will request that your supervisor complete an evaluation form about your internship performance.
+Students will not receive academic credit for the internship, but it will be reflected on their transcript as a course with P/NP grade.
+If a student plans to exempt the internship, they will need to complete the Petition for Course Exemption. - Once the student has started their internship, they will receive a survey to complete verifying their supervisor's contact information as well as skills evaluation. - At the end of your internship your Career Services Advisor will request that your supervisor complete an evaluation form about your internship performance.
 You are also required to complete an evaluation survey as well as a self-reflection statement describing how your internship fulfilled the educational goals of the program.
-If you do not successfully complete an eligible internship along with your survey and self-evaluation, you will not fulfill your internship requirement necessary for graduation. - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship if your degree program requires you to complete a summer internship.
+If you do not successfully complete an eligible internship along with the supervisor verification, survey and self-evaluation, you will not fulfill your internship requirement necessary for graduation. - F1 Visa Students: You must apply for Curricular Practical Training (CPT) employment authorization for your summer internship if your degree program requires you to complete a summer internship.
 CPT authorization is required regardless of the internship being paid or unpaid.
-CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e. fall and spring.)
+CPT is only available to F-1 students who have not graduated and who have been enrolled on a full-time basis for one full academic year (i.e., fall and spring.)
 Exception: graduate students in programs that require an internship in their first year will be eligible for CPT next summer if they are able to arrive in the US for in person instruction at the start of the spring semester.
 Processing CPT may take up to 2 weeks and you cannot begin employment until you receive authorization.
-Guidelines, forms and instructions can be found at the Office of International Education's website - The summer internship for three-semester MSPPM students is optional; however, students are encouraged to seek internship opportunities.
+Guidelines, forms, and instructions can be found at the Office of International Education's website

+• The summer internship for three-semester MSPPM students is optional; however, students are encouraged to seek internship opportunities.